Join us for House Church Sunday!

 Imagine with us a space where marriages are restored, neighbors are loved, children are taught the ancient songs and mysteries and where the same children teach us about faith and joy.
 Imagine a space where college students are given a chance to lead in worship and not just consume but actually share their gifts; a place where the older saints among us are cared for as parents, because their own children have neglected them.
 Here they are all a vital part of our family.
 Here we are all together under one roof eating and drinking, singing and praying, playing, and resting to the glory of God.

 These gatherings are liturgical in nature with songs, prayers, psalms, and the Eucharist.
 We value liturgy, joy and lament, Christian rhythms, and prayer.
 Our hope, as with all Christian worship, is that when we come to the Eucharist we, like the bread, will be shattered by the love of God that will move us toward one another and toward a hurting city.

 In a culture of hurry, once we’ve been shattered by the gospel and scattered on mission, we want to rest together and be gathered into God and into one another.
-True unity in Christ around his table.
 As a direct assault on the temptation to rush through life, we want to take the time to simply be present with one another, to offer ourselves as the gift, and receive the other as a gift to us.
 We understand that this kind of community is forged through sacrifice.
 Sometimes, as Jesus would say, “leave your gift at the altar and go be reconciled to your brother.”
 House Church gives us a proximity toward one another to work out Jesus’ command of forgiveness and loving our neighbors.
 This leads us to simplicity so that these spaces can be a place of radical generosity to share with one another and to meet each others needs.
-This kind of open handed hospitality ultimately will lead to SabbathRest for the people of God, with all those whom he has called to his table through us.
+This kind of open-handed hospitality ultimately will lead to SabbathRest for the people of God, with all those whom he has called to his table through us.